Sadeqsoli/UTB-UniversalTextBox/UPMPackage/README.md

 ![Dropdown Preview](Screenshots/Dropdown.gif)

-### Multiline
+### Multi-Line
-Yes, This plugin has no problem with multi-line in multi-lingual texts.
+Yes, This plugin has no problem with multi-Line in multi-lingual texts.

 ![Multiline Preview](Screenshots/Multiline.PNG)